How do Solar Panels Work in Shade or Bad Weather?

-Solar panels are electric devices and therefore, they are at risk for voltage surges caused by lightning.
-But your installer should make sure your system is properly grounded to prevent surges.
-Extra protection may be necessary, and a lightning protection system is a smart and easy upgrade.
+Solar panels are electric devices and therefore, are at risk for voltage surges caused by lightning.A skilled installer will make sure your system is properly grounded to prevent surges.
+Extra protection may be necessary; a lightning protection system is a smart and easy upgrade.

-The testing also includes how the panels react to mechanical stress from: hail, being walked on, extreme high and low temperatures, humidity, solar ultraviolet radiation, and electrical stress the panels apply to themselves when operating in high-voltage situations.
+The testing also includes how the panels react to mechanical stress from: hail, being walked on, extreme high and low temperatures, humidity, solar ultraviolet radiation and electrical stress the panels apply to themselves when operating in high-voltage situations.

 Solar panels work by absorbing the light from the sun — not the heat from the sun — and turning it into usable electricity.
 PV Semiconductors offer more resistance in extreme heat, making them less efficient when the modules should be most efficient.
-Thankfully, the amount of resistance is small, at most, reducing efficiency by about 10 percent.
+Thankfully, the amount of resistance is small, reducing efficiency by just about 10 percent.
 As for cold weather, solar panels will function normally as long as they are receiving the proper amount of sunlight.

-So how do we convert sunlight to electricity?
+How do we convert sunlight to electricity?

 Solar panels produce energy with solar cells.
-Solar cells are small, square-shaped panel semiconductors made from silicon and other conductive materials manufactured in thin film layers.
+Solar cells are small, square-shaped panel semiconductors made from silicon and other conductive materials manufactured in thin layers.
 When sunlight strikes a solar cell, chemical reactions release electrons, generating electric current.

-How and why does shade reduce solar panel efficiency?
+How (and why) does shade reduce solar panel efficiency?

-Going Solar is a Smart Decision.
+Solar is a Smart Decision.